bitmold/snowflake-proxy-service/README.md

     }
 ```

-Typically in your `Activity`'s `onCreate(Bundle?)` method, your app specifies wihch events, if any, it wants to listen to.
+Typically in your `Activity`'s `onCreate(Bundle?)` method, your app specifies wihch events, if any, it wants to listen to:

 ```kotlin